 • Demonstrate a commitment to and actively support the School, its Mission, and the Diversity Mission Statement

-Duties and responsibilities assigned to Summer Program Director portion:
+Duties Assigned to Summer Program Director:

 • Oversee daily operations (i.e. daily check-in/dismissal, address parental concerns/questions, buy snacks, etc.)